QAnon: Michael Flynn

 After his November 2020 pardon and the election results, Flynn became more closely associated with QAnon, endorsing a website that sold QAnon merchandise, creating a Digital Soldiers media company, and saying he planned to launch a news media outlet also called "Digital soldiers".
 He appeared on various far-right media, pushing QAnon-affiliated conspiracy theories.
 Flynn's activism fueled speculation among QAnon followers that he would help them take control, or that he was Q himself.
 QAnon supporters expressed their commitment in social media posts by using the phrase "Fight like a Flynn" or variations thereof.

 In February 2021, several weeks after the Capitol riot, Flynn distanced himself from QAnon theories by saying in an interview: "There's no plan.
-There's so many people out there asking, ‘Is the plan happening?’
+There's so many people out there asking, 'Is the plan happening?'
 We have what we have, and we have to accept the situation as it is."
 But he did not outright disavow the QAnon movement.
 In May 2021, Flynn was a keynote speaker at the "For God & Country: Patriot Roundup" conference organized in Dallas, Texas by QAnon influencer John Sabal.
 At the end of the year, though, Flynn appeared to have rejected QAnon as a whole.

 In March 2021, Flynn's brother, retired lieutenant general Jack Flynn, and his wife filed a $75 million defamation suit against CNN, alleging the network had falsely accused them of being QAnon followers.
 They asserted that the video Flynn had posted in July 2020, which CNN had broadcast, depicted their pledging an oath to the Constitution, not to QAnon.
 The suit claimed Flynn alone had recited the QAnon motto, "where we go one, we go all", though the video showed all the other participants had done so.
 The plaintiffs also said they "are not followers or supporters of any extremist or terrorist groups, including QAnon".
 In December 2021, federal district court judge Gregory Howard Woods largely rejected CNN's motion to dismiss the case, allowing it to proceed to determine whether the Flynns had been portrayed in a false light.

 Lin Wood

-Attorney Lin Wood, who worked with Trump's reelection campaign and participated in the election lawsuits, promoted QAnon conspiracy theories.
+Lin Wood, a lawyer who worked with Trump's reelection campaign and participated in the election lawsuits, promoted QAnon conspiracy theories.
 His Twitter profile included the hashtag #WWG1WGA, a slogan associated with QAnon.
 Among other baseless QAnon-associated claims, he accused Chief Justice John Roberts of child rape and murder.
 Wood also claimed that QAnon supporter Isaac Kappy was murdered for attempting to transmit information to Trump.
 On January 11, 2021, Delaware Superior Court Judge Craig A. Karsnitz cited Wood's social media postings in his reasons for an order revoking Wood's right to appear before the court.
 Karsnitz said that he had "no doubt" that Wood's tweets played a role in inciting the attack on the Capitol.

-In May 2021, Wood (alongside fellow attorney Sidney Powell and Michael Flynn) was a keynote speaker at the "For God & Country: Patriot Roundup" conference in Dallas.